 Maria is directly responsible for the firm’s strategic financial planning and operations overseeing the company’s statewide financial operations.
 For 35 years Maria has dedicated her career to building Cordoba Corporation into one of the nation’s top specialty services firms with its staff of engineers, designers, managers, environmental specialists, and construction professionals from all over the world.
 For her efforts, Maria caught the attention of academic institutions and was featured in a case study by Harvard Business School and Kellogg School of Business at Northwestern University.

 Maria holds a Masters of Urban and Regional Planning from the University of California, Los Angeles.
-She previously served as Senior Vice President of Cordoba Corp’s Transportation planning division and during that period she conducted research on the travel patterns of Downtown Los Angeles’ workforce.
+She previously served as Senior Vice President of Cordoba Corporation’s Transportation planning division and during that period she conducted research on the travel patterns of Downtown Los Angeles’ workforce.
 Her study was used to develop Regulation XV, a city ordinance promoting alternative commute modes in Downtown Los Angeles.
-As an urban planner she contributed to a number of large scale infrastructure development projects such as the Downtown Strategic Plan, a blueprint of development that planned for 100,000 housing units in the area, used to preserve and protect industrial zones while re-zoning underutilized areas for office spaces.
+As an urban planner she contributed to a number of large-scale infrastructure development projects such as the Downtown Strategic Plan, a blueprint of development that planned for 100,000 housing units in the area, used to preserve and protect industrial zones while re-zoning underutilized areas for office spaces.

 Maria serves in leadership positions for several educational institutions and non-profit organizations.
 She is the Vice Chair of the Board of Trustees at Woodbury University, is a member of the Dean’s Leadership Board at Cal Poly Pomona College of Engineering, and is a member of the Board of Trustees at Southwestern Law School.
-In addition, Maria is the international Chairperson of Armenia Fund, Inc. which has raised more than $120M for humanitarian and infrastructure development in Armenia.
+In addition, Maria is the international Chairperson of Armenia Fund, Inc., which has raised more than $120M for humanitarian aid and infrastructure development in Armenia.